KaazDW/Snake-js/README.md

 ## About The Project

-A vanilla JavaScript grid-based game made on the <a href="https://github.com/kubowania/Nokia3310-Snake">code of kubowania</a>
+A vanilla JavaScript grid-based game made on the code template of <a href="https://github.com/kubowania/Nokia3310-Snake">Kubowania</a>.<br/>
+This game is a remaster of the classic snake game played on a 30x30 grid (900 squares), featuring increased speed to enhance difficulty. <br/>
+I have also added a leaderboard to save and compare the highest scores achieved.

 <br/>

 <!-- ROADMAP -->

-## Roadmap

-- [ ] Graphic redesign
-- [ ] Gameplay improvement
-- [ ] Maybe multiple game-mode

 <br/>